-involving technical means to resolve a technical
+involving technical means to resolve a technical inventions are excluded from patentability by law

 'Patentability' does not mean 'right to operate'.
 Analysis of the FTO - freedom to operate - will make it possible to check that the product or process that you wish to sell is not protected by third-party patents.